PortSwigger/ci-cd-platform-scanning-examples/README.md

 From 2024.5 onwards, you can extract the default configuration template directly from the container using the following command:

-`docker run public.ecr.aws/portswigger/enterprise-scan-container:2024.5 --config-template`
+`docker run public.ecr.aws/portswigger/enterprise-scan-container:latest --config-template`

 If you would like to create a local copy of the template as a starting point for your own customisations, you can use the following command:

-`docker run public.ecr.aws/portswigger/enterprise-scan-container:2024.5 --config-template > burp_config.yml`
+`docker run public.ecr.aws/portswigger/enterprise-scan-container:latest --config-template > burp_config.yml`

-Remember to substitute the container label with the version you are actually using 😉
+We've used the `latest` tag in the above commands, but you can substitute it for an older version if needed.

-## Example output from version 2024.5
+## Example output from version 2025.10.3

 ```yaml
 # Use this file to configure your scan.
 Enter the values after the colon for each parameter.